tearust/teaproject/obsidian/_faq/FAQ-TApps.md

 ## Specific TApps

 ### Leaderboard TApp

+#### How do you get a net positive gain in the Leaderboard TApp?

+You can either sell something or earn by providing some services to others.
+This is how the real world works.
+Note that only the TEA you earned inside the TEA ecosystem is considered part of your "net gain".
+If you buy TEA token from outside the ecosystem, it's NOT considered part of your net gain.
+For example, if you buy 100 TEA tokens on Uniswap, that TEA isn't considered part of your net gain.
+If you topup those 100 TEA tokens and consume them all without earning any new assets, then your net gain is -100.
+It's the same with TEA Fluencer faucets, which would give you externally-generated tokens that aren't considered to be earned in the ecosystem.

 #### How comes my net gain in the Leaderboard is negative?
 A negative net gain basically means that you're spending more money than you're earning.
 Because our community members who run the TEA nodes provide the app hosting services to you, you pay them everytime you use the app.
 In other words, you pay others who provide app services through their running of host nodes.
 If you cannot earn money from others, your net gain will be negative.